The Shoe Zone share price spikes after positive FY results!

 Positive full-year results

 Shoe Zone reported that revenue had actually fallen to £119.1m compared to FY 2020 levels of £122.6m.
 This was partly due to retail stores being open less compared to previous years as a result of restrictions.
 Digital revenue grew substantially to £30.6m, an increase of 58.5% compared to FY 2020 and 188% on FY 2019.
 Net cash increased to £14.2m, up from £6.3m in 2020.
 Profit before tax is expected to be no less than £6.5m.
-It also confirmed an intention to restart its dividend payments, which will please potential and current investors alike.
+It also confirmed an intention to restart its dividend payments.

 Jabran Khan has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.